Information, effects, dosage, side effects

 In the astaxanthin group, the number of reactive oxygen species decreased significantly and the sperm speed increased.
 Around 10 percent of the partners in the placebo group became pregnant during the study, whereas 55 percent of the partners in the astaxanthin group became pregnant.

-Hormonal changes are a natural part of aging in men, but unlike female menopause (which takes place in a relatively short period of time), male menopause - or andropause - is a longer, slower event in which the testosterone levels reduces evenly with every decade starting at the age of 40.
+Hormonal changes are a natural part of ageing in men, but unlike female menopause (which takes place in a relatively short period of time), male menopause - or andropause - is a longer, slower event in which the testosterone levels reduces evenly with every decade starting at the age of 40.

 Low testosterone levels reduce muscle mass, libido and energy while increasing your risk of depression.
-Astaxanthin can help maintain natural testosterone levels in aging men.
+Astaxanthin can help maintain natural testosterone levels in ageing men.
 A group of 42 healthy men took one or two doses of a combination of astaxanthin and saw palmetto extract daily for two weeks.

 In both the high dose group and the low dose group, an increase in testosterone levels was observed after only three days, indicating that even a lower dose is effective.